kyrylo/kyrylo.org/_posts/2024-01-08-how-to-run-your-turbo-native-android-app-on-a-physical-device-locally.md

 `SessionNavHostFragment` from `http://10.0.2.2:3000` to your local network address.

-On macOS, you can find the address via `ipconfig getifaddr en1` of `ipconfig getifaddr en0`.
+On macOS, you can find the address via `ipconfig getifaddr en1` or `ipconfig getifaddr en0`.
 Then use the address as your start location.

 ```kotlin